ollytheninja/ke-website/content/en/docs/setup/keadm.md

 ```

 **IMPORTANT NOTE:**
-1. `--cloudcore-ipport` flag is a mandatory flag.
+1. `--cloudcore-ipport` mandatory flag pointing at the cloudcore service.
-2. If you want to apply certificate for edge node automatically, `--token` is needed.
+2. If you want to apply a certificate for the edge node automatically, `--token` is needed.
 3. The kubeEdge version used in cloud and edge side should be same.

 Output: